-US seizes pot-growing houses tied to China-based criminals
+U.S. seizes dozens of California pot-growing houses tied to China-based criminals

 Down payments were financed by money wired from Fujian Province in China, authorities said.
 Many of the transfers stayed just below the $50,000 limit imposed by the Chinese government.

-The buyers generally used the same Sacramento real estate agents, borrowed from private lenders who usually charge higher interest rates and require larger down payments than traditional banks, and used straw buyers who purchased the properties on behalf of the real owners.
+The buyers generally used the same Sacramento real-estate agents, borrowed from private lenders who usually charge higher interest rates and require larger down payments than traditional banks, and used straw buyers who purchased the properties on behalf of the real owners.

 A message left with the Chinese consulate general’s office in San Francisco was not immediately returned.